Cliques in High-Dimensional Geometric Inhomogeneous Random Graphs: Cliques in the High-Dimensional Regime

 We note that the phase transition at $k = \frac{2}{3-\beta}$ is not present anymore.
 We continue with the case where $\beta = 3$.

 \begin{theorem} Let $G = \GIRG(n, \beta, w_0, d)$ be a standard GIRG with $\beta = 3$ and $d = \omega(\log(n))$.
 Then, $\omega(G) = \mathcal{O}(1)$. \end{theorem} \begin{proof}

-If $\beta = 3$ the situation is similar.
 We show that the number of cliques of size $k = 4$ is such that for every $\varepsilon > 0$ there is a constant $c > 0$ such that That is, the probability that $K_4 \ge c$ can be made arbitrarily small by choosing $c$ large enough.
 This fact is sufficient to show that the clique number is $\Theta(1)$.

 We start by observing that $\beta = 3$ implies that the maximum weight $w_{max}$ is a.a.s. in the order $\sqrt{n}$.
 More precisely, denoting by $X_w$ the number of vertices with weight at least $w$, we get by Markov's inequality that for every $w$, Thus, for every $c \ge 0$, we have With this and Markov's inequality, we may bound for every $t, c \ge 0$ To bound $\Expected{K_4 \mid w_{max} \le c \sqrt{n}}$, we note that a random weight $w_i$ fulfills and since $\Pr{w_i \le c \sqrt{n}} = 1 - o(1)$, we get that the density of $w_i$ is $\rho_{w_i}(x) = c' x^{-\beta}$ for some $c' \ge 0$ independent of $x$.
 Using that, we use \cref{thm:chung_lu_eq} to bound for some function $\varepsilon(n) = o(1)$.
 Because $k \ge 4$ and $\beta = 3$, we observe that the exponent $(k-1)(1-\varepsilon)-\beta$ is greater than $-1$ for sufficiently large $n$, and hence, the above integral evaluates to For $k = 4$, we obtain and accordingly By (\ref{eq:markovbound}) and (\ref{eq:weightdecay}), this implies Setting $c = t^{1/5}$ yields $\Pr{K_4 \ge t} = \mathcal{O}(1)(t^{-1/5} + t^{-2/5})$ and shows that the probability that $K_4 \ge t$ can be made arbitrarily small by increasing $t$.
 To bound the clique number, we note that the existence of a clique of size $k$ implies the existence of $\binom{k}{4}$ cliques of size $4$ and so, which can be made arbitrarily small by choosing $k$ large enough.
 Hence the probability that the clique number grows as any superconstant function $f(n) = \omega(1)$ is in $o(1)$, which shows that the clique number is in $\mathcal{O}(1)$ a.a.s.